You can perform the following from the Run Workspace page:

 - Run Until Cancelled (optional): If checked, the job runs continuously, even after a server shutdown or crash, until it is explicitly canceled.

 - FME Server App: A URL that runs the workspace as an "app" from a browser, and allows users to configure any published parameters.

 - Webhook URL: A URL that can be integrated with third-party software to run the workspace.

 - If required, edit the Token Name, Description, and Expiration of the token.

 - User Can Upload: If the workspace uses the Data Upload Service, this setting allows users to upload temporary files that are used to run the workspace.

 - Additional Permissions: FME Server generates a security token that does not require logging in, and is configured with the minimal set of permissions to run the workspace.
+These permissions include Read and Run in the applicable repository, and Full Access in the Services to which the workspace is registered.
 However, if this setting appears, other permissions may still be required.
 You may need to further test and adjust the given permissions.